kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 In the literature we find analytical expressions for the standard errors of weighted fits for standard linear regression or orthogonal regression.
 How should we interpret these errors?
-For instance in Numerical Recipes, [NumRep]_ we find the expressions for the best fit parameters of a model :math:`y=a+bx`
+For instance in Numerical Recipes, [Num]_ we find the expressions for the best fit parameters of a model :math:`y=a+bx`

 Define: